aurelschneider/baryonification/README.md

 ## Quickstart

-The script below shows an easy way to use the code:
+The script below provides a minimal example to use the code:

     #import module
     import baryonification as bfc